 Banyan tree's natural characteristics, such as its large anatomical structure, its wide and shadowy canopy, and its capability to produce oxygen, create many communal spaces with various functions (economic and social activities).
-Economic activities carried out under a banyan tree include buying and selling by sellers who have settled there for years.
+Economic activities carried out under a Commented [JW7]: See previous comments banyan tree include buying and selling by sellers who have settled there for years.
 These activities begin because local people use the space under the banyan tree as a place to gather.
 The space under the banyan tree then develops from a place to gather with friends to a place with strategic values.
 This causes the creation of new spaces or developments of spaces that already exist there from the start.
 These spaces include vendors who sell their goods using vehicles (vehicles with two wheels or four wheels), which are not permanent.
+This creation of space consequently gives people more spaces to carry out social activities.
+As stated by Wijaya that the space around the banyan tree is used as a space for social interaction (Wijaya, 2018).
+Those who live around the banyan tree, as well as those who live in other areas, often use these spaces to carry out recreational activities in the afternoon or evening.
+For instances, young people or adults chatting and discussing something trivial, mothers accompanying their children to play, children making and flying kites during windy weather, or people buying and enjoying food from the vendors.